Siddaram-Hebbal/UsedCarPricePredictionSystem-Files/Communicate Results/README.md

 Mean Squared Error is : 2702543.7524787914
 ```
-Below is the summarised table of performance metrics
+Below is the summarised table of performance metrics.
+There were four other model that were implemented but out of which only Random Forest Regression gave exceptional results.
+Details of the model can be found in my [Report](https://github.com/Tanu-N-Prabhu/UsedCarPricePredictionSystem-Files/blob/master/Communicate%20Results/Data_Science_Final_Report.pdf)

 | Model        | Accuracy          | MSE  | MAE | Time (seconds) |
 | ------------- |:-------------:| :-------------:|:-------------:| -----:|